Highlights Of The Program

 • Outlining current hydrogen capabilities and the technical developments guiding the transition towards 100% H2 capability

-• Presenting insights from GE Vernova’s global collaborations with power plant owners, highlighting real-world progress and key learnings
+• Presenting insights from GE Vernova’s global collaborations with power plant owners, showcasing real-world progress and key learnings

 09:35 - 09:40